Amin Irving – Founder, President and CEO

 Mr. Keup is an active member of his church where he and his wife and children attend.

-Mr. Stefanko is Vice President of Development and General Counsel at Ginosko Development Company.
+Mr. Stefanko is the General Counsel at Ginosko Development Company.
 Mike is a licensed attorney and former certified public accountant.
 He is responsible for the legal review of acquisition and financing due diligence and closing documents, representing Ginosko as in-house counsel.
 He also manages the real estate development process for projects within GDC’s pipeline and portfolio including site selection, feasibility and underwriting, purchase negotiation, financing, closings, and construction.

 Before joining Ginosko in July 2019, Mike was in private practice for 10 years and was a shareholder with Loomis, Ewert, Parsley, Davis & Gotting, P.C., concentrating his practice in real estate law, including affordable housing and condominiums, tax law, and business and corporate law.
 Mike represented developers, investors and lenders in numerous transactions financed with low income housing tax credits, historic tax credits, state tax credits and grants, tax-exempt bonds, and/or federally insured loans (including rural development, HUD and Fannie Mae).